moby/moby/docs/sources/installation/mac.md

 On a typical Linux installation, the Docker client, the Docker daemon, and any containers run directly on your localhost.
-This means you can address ports on a Docker container using the standard localhost addressing such as `localhost:8000` or `0.0.0.0:8376`.
+This means you can address ports on a Docker container using standard localhost addressing such as `localhost:8000` or `0.0.0.0:8376`.

 ![Linux Architecture Diagram](/installation/images/linux_docker_host.png)